|

 95, is an angular structure known as the house of G. G. Gessel;

 it was built in 1912 by architect L .
-M. Kharlamov.
+M. Kharlamov in Modern style.
 The Bistro

 Garcon is currently located here and offers a menu of French cuisine